alessandrom10/Spotify-data-analysis/README.md

 ## SMBUD Course Project

-This repository contains the project for the "Systems and Methods for Big and Unstructured Data" (SMBUD) course.
+This repository contains an analysis of Spotify song attributes, such as loudness, tempo, energy, and danceability, to uncover patterns and insights into musical trends.

 ### Project Overview